ChrisEYin/astro/data/authors/default.md

 Before I began selling money, I built things.
 I worked primarily in business software and have helped companies as a founder going from 0 -> 1, an operator going from 1 -> 10, and an executive helping scale from 10 -> 100.
 I often tell folks that in my operating journey I was able to sell one company, take one public, and unfortunately drive one to zero.
 I guess I like to play the field here too.

 On the personal side, I've been in the SF Bay Area most of my life (regrettably, although I can think of worse places to live).
 Today I find myself bouncing around around SF, LA, NYC, and yes, Miami.
 You'll find me in noodle shops, bookstores, theaters, bars, dispensaries, and I'm always up for a good party.
 I love meeting new people in all walks of life so please give me a [shout](http://www.twitter.com/chriseyin) anytime!

+---

+Hey!
+Thanks for stopping by.
+I'm Chris Yin, and this is my personal blog.
+It's infrequently maintained, but I do try to keep it somewhat updated.

+I've done many things, but today I am one of the founders & CEO of Plume Network, a blockchain focused on RWAs.
+There's a ton of stuff out there on us so I'll keep it brief -- we build a network, an ecosyste, and a blockchain focused on making it easy to interact with the real world onchain.

+Before this I was in venture.
+I've invested from the earliest stages to the latest stages and have deployed over $100M+ into 100+ copanies.
+I've been grateful to get to invest in a few greats like Retool, WhatNot, and many others that I've gotten to learn from.

+And prior to venture I was an operator, mostly in product.
+I've helped companies go from 0 --> 1, 1 --> 10, and also 10 --> 100.
+Have been an IC, a manager, and an executive and was able to sell one company, take one public, and then also take one to zero.

+I'm all over the place nowadays but am still unfortunately irreparably stuck on Twitter still.
+I'm a bit backed up nowadays but please do feel free to reach out anytime!